TimothyEich/TimothyEich/README.md

 I'm Timothy Eichenlaub, a passionate and dedicated Software Developer with a love for exploring new technologies and creating amazing things.
 I enjoy sharing my knowledge and previously served as a mentor, helping students learn Full Stack Software Development.
 My toolbox includes HTML, CSS, JavaScript, React, SQL, NoSQL, and more!

 ## Current Projects
-I'm currently working on a portfolio utilizing next.js and typescript with Tailwind CSS while also starting to learn Swift for IOS Development.
+I'm currently working on a new website for a client using Next.js and Tailwind CSS.

 ## Check out [My Portfolio!](https://timeich.com/)